 - Building a positive and supportive social network to reinforce recovery

-Who would benefit from partial hospitalization programs?
+Who would benefit from PHP Indiana programs?

 - Patients requiring structured support